mfelczak/bepress/README.md

 ## Bugs and Enhancements

 We welcome bug reports and fixes via github Issues for this project.
 Feature enhancements may also be contributed via Pull requests for inclusion into the repository.

+## CSV to XML Conversion Script

+The following CSV to XML conversion script may provide a starting point for converting Bepress metadata to import XML metadata used by this plugin: https://github.com/journalprivacyconfidentiality/jpc-migration